dbt-labs/dbt-cloud-snowflake-demo-template/README.md

 ### Using the demo project

-If on dbt Cloud IDE
-- Follow through the Userflow guided tour.

-Here is a summary of the steps:
+This project was built in the intention to be used with the dbt Cloud IDE.
+You can follow the UserFlow guided tour but if you're unable to do this, here are the steps.

-1. Read the entire Readme
+1. Read the entire README
 2. Check out the dbt_project.yml file.
 There you will find where we have defined our materializations, query tags, warehouse sizes, and hooks.
 3. Read through the models/staging/tpch/tpch_sources.yml file for how we have defined our source data.
 4. Go to models/staging/tpch/stg_tpch_customers.sql.
 Read about how we write our models